esialb/purplejrank/README.md

 ### Stream Corruption Example
 The following class writes a corrupt stream, corrupt in that it cannot be parsed without knowledge of the implementation of **writeObject**, and that it is possible to read the stream totally incorrectly without any exceptions being thrown.

+	/**
+	 * Class that demonstrates the ambiguity in JDK object streams
+	 * @author robin
+	 *
+	 */
 	public static class A implements Serializable {
 		private static final long serialVersionUID = 0;

-		public int fail = 0x70707070;

 		/*
+		 * This magic value is the encoding of the string "Fail" followed by a null,
+		 * as it would be written by defaultWriteObject
+		 */
+		public long fail = 0x7400044661696c70L;

+		/*
-		 * A single field, an int, should be written to the stream */ private void writeObject(ObjectOutputStream out) throws IOException {
+		 * A single field, a long, should be written to the stream */ private void writeObject(ObjectOutputStream out) throws IOException {
 			out.defaultWriteObject(); // written as raw stream metadata, not contained in any block }

 		/*
-		 * Because of ambiguity, the JDK allows the int to be interpreted as four nulls in a row */ private void readObject(ObjectInputStream in) throws IOException, ClassNotFoundException {
+		 * Because of ambiguity, the JDK allows the long to be interpreted as
-			in.readObject(); // interprets the "fail" byte as a null object reference in.readObject();
+		 * a string reference followed by a null reference */ private void readObject(ObjectInputStream in) throws IOException, ClassNotFoundException {
+			/*
+			 * The first call to readObject should throw a StreamCorruptedException.
+			 * JDK streams don't throw it.
+PurpleJrank does.
+			 */
-			in.readObject();
+			String fail = (String) in.readObject();
-			in.readObject();
+			Object nil = in.readObject();
+			/*
+			 * Verify that we _did_ manage to deserialize a default-written long as a string and
+			 * a null
+			 */
+			if(!"Fail".equals(fail) || nil != null)
+				throw new StreamCorruptedException();
 		}
 	}